Each state has its own set of certification rules in order to become a teacher, and Texas is no different.

 If you’re considering earning your teacher certification online, you’ll want to first familiarize yourself with any requirements you must meet.
 Below, we’ll outline certification rules Texas has put into place that you should know if you’re thinking about applying to an online teacher certification program.

-There are two ways to qualify for an alternative teacher certification program: If you have a bachelor’s degree, or have life experience that meets the requirements of the program.
+There are two ways to qualify for an online teaching degree in Texas through an alternative teacher certification program: If you have a bachelor’s degree, or have life experience that meets the requirements of the program.